-There are 31 Early Childhood Councils serving 58 of the 64 Colorado counties.
+There are 34 Early Childhood Councils in Colorado serving 62 of the 64 counties.
 The Colorado Department of Human Services Office of Early Childhood provides oversight of the early childhood councils.
-Early Childhood Councils focus on four domains of early childhood to include early learning; family support and education; social emotional and mental health; and health.
-The goal of Early Childhood Councils is to improve the quality, access and equity of services across these four domains by building a strong local system.
+Early Childhood Councils adhere to the Colorado Early Childhood Framework as the focus of their work to support families with young children.
+The goal of Early Childhood Councils is to improve the quality, access and equity of services across the domains areas of: Learning & Development; Health & Well-Being; and Family Support & Education.
 By coordinating and leveraging existing early childhood services, Councils reduce duplication, facilitate access to services, and maximize the use of a broad array of community resources.

 What is the Early Childhood Colorado framework?

 The Early Childhood Colorado is a collective vision on behalf of Colorado’s young children and their families.